Jorg29/AGP/README.md

 # AGP
-exercises and tasks in python
+1. Exercises and tasks in python
+2. Game of Life Conway's